 - Restriction of food

 - Intense fear of being overweight.
-Often, they make considerable behavior changes to avoid weight gain.
+Often, they make considerable behavioral changes to avoid weight gain.

 - Relentless pursuit of thinness

 - Body image distortion.
-Believing they are overweight and unable to acknowledge that they are underweight.
+Many believe they are overweight and are unable to acknowledge that they are actually underweight.

 People with Bulimia tend to be a relatively normal weight, but the symptoms are very similar to binge eating.

-- Recurrent sessions of uncontrollable binge eating.
-Eating to the point of abdominal pain.
+- Recurrent sessions of uncontrollable binge eating and eating to the point of abdominal pain.

-- Recurrent episodes of purging behaviors to prevent weight gain.
-Vomiting, using laxatives, excessive exercise.
+- Recurrent episodes of purging behavior to prevent weight gain.
+Vomiting, using laxatives, and excessive exercise are common.